Saadjamshaid64/InfoSec-Aircrack-ng-UseCases/README.md

 - ✅ Two documented use cases with successful Wi-Fi password cracking
 - ✅ MITRE ATT&CK and OSI Layer mapping
 - ✅ Proposed mitigation strategies (WPA3, MAC filtering, deauth detection)

+📍 Developed as part of the Information Security course at University of Management and Technology (UMT), Sialkot